aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 What's new in this release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Training support:

 - Added support for PyTorch 1.13
 - Added support for Python version 3.9
 - Added support for torch.nn.parallel.DistributedDataParallel (DDP) along with a :ref:`tutorial <neuronx-ddp-tutorial>`
 - Added optimized lowering for Softmax activation
 - Added support for LAMB optimizer in BF16 mode

+Added initial support for inference on Trn1, including the following features:

+- Trace API (torch_neuronx.trace)
+- Core placement API (experimental)
+- Python 3.7, 3.8 and 3.9 support
+- Support for tracing models larger than 2 GB

+The following inference features are not included in this release:

+- Automatic partitioning of a model into subgraphs that run on NeuronCores and subgraphs that run on CPU
+- cxx11 ABI wheels

 Resolved Issues
 ~~~~~~~~~~~~~~~